Sudan officials say defunct mine collapses, kills 38 people

 The country’s state-run mining company said in a statement the collapse of the closed, non-functioning mine took place in the village of Fuja 700 kilometers (435 miles) south of the capital of Khartoum.
 It said there were also injuries without giving a specific tally.

-Local media reported that several shafts collapsed at the the Darsaya mine, and that besides the dead at least eight injured people were taken to a local hospital.
+Local media reported that several shafts collapsed at the Darsaya mine, and that besides the dead at least eight injured people were taken to a local hospital.

 The mining company posted images on Facebook showing villagers gathering at the site as at least two dredgers worked to find possible survivors and bodies.

-Other images showed people preparing tombs to bury the dead.
+Other images showed people preparing traditional graves to bury the dead.

 The company said the mine was not functional but local miners returned to work it after security forces guarding the site left the area.
 It did not say when the mine stopped working.